Levant3a/Pattern_Ag_assessment/README.md

 task_4.py

 Notes:
-I went a little to long on the exploration and set up I could not completely finish task_4.py I just started trying to parse through the crops field_geometry column and tried to get the center of the string for each row.
+I went a little to long on the exploration and set up I could not completely finish task_4.py // I just started trying to parse through the crops field_geometry column and tried to get the center of the string for each row.//
-That would have allowed me to get the lat and lon for the lookup to the provided url for the fips_code mapping
+That would have allowed me to get the lat and lon for the lookup to the provided url for the fips_code mapping//

-Task 3 I was confused on the calculation so I just assumed how it would be done comppct * om * hlw /100 for om comppct * cec * hlw /100 for cec comppct * ph * hlw /100 for ph
+Task 3 I was confused on the calculation so I just assumed how it would be done// comppct * om * hlw /100 for om// comppct * cec * hlw /100 for cec// comppct * ph * hlw /100 for ph//

 If given more time I would have liked to complete task_4 and done more cleanup.